 - Apply the Exelon Patch once a day

-- Press down firmly until the edges stick well when applying to clean, dry, hairless, intact healthy skin in a place that will not be rubbed against by tight clothing.
+- Press down firmly for 30 seconds until the edges stick well when applying to clean, dry, hairless, intact healthy skin in a place that will not be rubbed against by tight clothing.

 - Use the upper or lower back as the site of application because the patch is less likely to be removed by the patient.
 If sites on the back are not accessible, apply the patch to the upper arm or chest.